timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 ---
 title: Build a candlestick chart in Grafana
 excerpt: Create a candlestick chart in Grafana to visualize opening, closing, high, and low prices of financial assets
-keywords: [Grafana, visualizations, analytics, finance]
+keywords: [Grafana, visualization, analytics, finance]
 tags: [candlestick]
 ---